 Ready to learn more about studying abroad?
 Your first step is to narrow down which program or type of program is the best fit for you.
-Review the considerations below, and then watch a First Step Session!
-No preparation is required to watch, but considering the items below will help prompt questions to ask, or bring up things you want to discuss.
+Review the considerations below, and then attend a First Step Session!
+No preparation is required, but considering the items below will help prompt questions to ask, or bring up things you want to discuss.

 Do you already feel like you know which term or program is for you?
 Visit our “How to Apply” page to review the application process.